Riyadh: Burj Rafal

-Burj Al Faisaliyah
+Al-Faisaliah Tower

-Al Faisaliyah Centre (Arabic: برج الفيصلية) is the first skyscraper constructed in Saudi Arabia and is the third tallest building in Riyadh after the Burj Rafal and the Kingdom Centre.
+Al Faisaliah Tower (Arabic: برج الفيصلية) is the first skyscraper constructed in Saudi Arabia and is the third tallest building in Riyadh after Burj Rafal and the Kingdom Centre.
 The golden ball that lies atop the tower is said to be inspired by a ballpoint pen, and contains a restaurant; immediately below this is an outside viewing deck.
 There is a shopping center with major world brands at ground level.
-Al Faisaliyah Centre also has a hotel on both sides of the tower while the main building is occupied by office.
-The Al Faisaliyah Tower has 44 stories.
+Al-Faisaliah Tower also has a hotel on both sides of the tower while the main building is occupied by office.
+The Al-Faisaliah Tower has 44 stories.
 It was designed by Foster and Partners.

 Riyadh TV Tower

-The Riyadh TV Tower is a 170 meter high television tower located inside the premises of the Saudi Ministry of Information.
+The Riyadh TV Tower is a 170-meter-high television tower located inside the premises of the Saudi Ministry of Information.
 It is a vertical cantilever structure which was built between 1978 and 1981.
 The first movie made in 1983 by the TV tower group and named "1,000 Nights and Night" had Mohammed Abdu and Talal Mmdah as the main characters.
 At that time, there were no women on TV because of religious restrictions.
 Three years later, Abdul Khaliq Al-Ghanim produced a TV series called "Tash Ma Tash," which earned a good reaction from audiences in Eastern Arabia.
 This series created a media revolution back in the 1980s.